lili0415/PSG-biased-annotation/README.md

 Tips on how to do the fine-tuning (like for PSGTR):
 1. Download our enhanced [training dataset](https://drive.google.com/file/d/16U5Cp20Z9K5FN2FR8w7qnT_YtVsHJb4J/view?usp=share_link), and place the enhanced training dataset in `./data/psg/`.
 2. Modify the variable "ann_file" in configs/_base_/datasets/psg.py (Line 4-5) to the path of the enhanced training dataset.
+3. Download the original [PSGTR checkpoint](https://github.com/Jingkang50/OpenPSG?tab=readme-ov-file) and modify the `PATH_TO_PSGTR_CHECKPOINT` in the script.
-3. Run the script above.
+4. Run the script above.